-Also bear in mind, that there is a lot of potential misinformation about how to write your C.V. that you may have learnt at school or from peers.
+Also bear in mind, that there is a lot of potential misinformation about how to write your C.V. that you may have learned at school or from peers.
 For example on the South African government website, they suggest that you should list your marital status, ID number, country of birth and driver’s license.
-This really isn’t necessary for all positions.
 Unless that information is essential for the specific job application at hand, it is best to keep to relevant personal details only.
 But we'll get more into that later.
-First, let's look at the basic building blocks of our Curriculum Vitae.
+First, let's dive into the main sections of our Curriculum Vitae.

 Anatomy of a Great Curriculum Vitae

 Include your name as the heading of the document, with your personal contact details directly below it.
 Make sure to include your phone number(s) and email address at a bare minimum.
 I always include my address too, as I work remotely, so they may need to know where I am located.

 Make sure you are available using this contact information - one missed call could be a missed opportunity!

 Professional Summary (or Profile)

 Whilst often overlooked, your summary is your chance to really sell yourself to your potential employer.
 Write two-to-three sentences outlining your talents, goals/ambitions and professional background.
 For example:

 I am an enthusiastic Web Developer with a background in programming spanning 12 years.
 With both full-time employment and entrepreneurship under my belt, I am able to conceptualize, plan and execute projects on my own, or with a team.
 Web development is my primary passion and hobby, making me a life-long learner that takes pride in his work.